Getting Started

 cerebro init

-This creates the default storage at ~/.cerebro with the memory database, FAISS index, and config files.
+This creates the default storage at ~/.cerebro/data with the memory database, embeddings index, and directory structure.

 4Configure Your MCP Client